marciofva/FrondEnd-Cucumber-Java/README.md

 - It is possible to run it in two different ways such as:
 - 1 - By feature file directly;
-- 2 - By a runner using Cucumber;
+- 2 - By a runner using Cucumber with JUnit;